redpanda-data/console/docs/authentication/authentication.md

   github:
     enabled: true
     clientId:
-    clientSecret: # This can be set via the --login.github.clientSecret flag as well
+    clientSecret: # This can be set via the --login.github.client-secret flag as well
 ```